bradh352/ansible-scripts/roles/sonic/README.md

 * `sonic_interfaces`: Dictionary of the interface configurations.
 The key is the interface index (as enumerated on the front panel of the switch).
 The value is also a dictionary with these keys:
-  * `layer3`: `true`/`false`.
-Whether this interface will be used as a layer3
-    interface.
-This enables IPv6 link-local address support and also activates BGP on the interface.
-Default is `false`.
   * `admin_status`: `up`/`down`.
 Whether the interface is administratively
     enabled.
 Default is `up` if the interface is defined in this dictionary, otherwise `down`.